 A few of the hotel and resort chains that publish in-rooms include Four Seasons, Hyatt, MGM Resorts, Preferred Hotel Group, Summit Hotels & Resorts, and Accor Hotels.

 Intrain publications are another category similar to writing for inflights.
 Some airports also have their own publications.
+Always be on the lookout for these publications when you travel, and add them to your magazine list.

 I don't sell an Inflight Magazine list, but I have no hesitation recommending Gary McLaren’s In-flight Magazine Report to you.